 Certainly, any of the above would help us greatly, but in order to go back to the basics on prayer, I can think of no better place to turn than to the words of the Master!
-In Matthew 6, Jesus Himself addressed the subject of prayer in the Sermon on the Mount, with teaching so essential for us that we will devote both this week and next to its study.
+In Matthew 6, Jesus Himself addressed the subject of prayer in the Sermon on the Mount, with teaching so essential for us that we will devote the next two weeks to its study.

-What do we learn about prayer from Jesus?
+Proposition: What do we learn about prayer from Jesus?
 In Matthew 6:5-15, the Lord teaches us about two aspects of prayer.